JioTV-Go/jiotv_go/docs/usage/iptv.md

 The EPG is disabled by default.
 To enable it, you need to set the `epg` config value to `true`. for more information, see the [Config](./config.md#epg-electronic-program-guide) page.

+You can also use the `epg generate` command to generate the EPG.
+Read the [EPG Command](./usage.md#3-epg-command) section for more information.

 Once you have enabled the EPG, wait for a few minutes for the EPG to be generated.
 Then you can use the following URL in your IPTV player:

 ```